 - The completed online form must include all relevant supporting documents

 - There is a $15 application fee payable by credit card (Visa, Mastercard or American Express)

 Academic advising for Independent Undergraduate Students

-Newly-admitted Independent students are strongly encouraged to contact the Student Transition Centre in order to obtain advising prior to commencing their studies.
-Appointments with an advisor are given in person or by phone only.
+Newly-admitted Independent students are strongly encouraged to contact the Faculty/School they are interested in joining and/or taking courses in order to obtain advising prior to commencing their studies.

 Birks Student Service Centre